darizasu/work/GBS-pipeline/README.md

 A text file with the output of [NGSEP - CompareVCF](https://sourceforge.net/projects/ngsep/files/Library/).
 Check carefully the details of the comparison, as they will tell you if the tested samples are the same or not.
 * `BAT_093_CompareVCF_q60.txt`

-A merged BAM file that contains alignments for all the BAM files with the prefix `BAT_093` identified in [`samples2population`](https://github.com/darizasu/work/blob/master/GBS-pipeline/samples2population.txt).
+A merged BAM file that contains alignments for every BAM file with the prefix `BAT_093` identified in [`samples2population`](https://github.com/darizasu/work/blob/master/GBS-pipeline/samples2population.txt).
 * `BAT_093_bowtie2_sorted.bam`

 A VCF file with variants discovered from the merged BAM file and its corresponding log file.